 B.S.P.H. students, M.P.H. students, and public health staff and faculty.

-- The purpose of the internal advisory group of the Office of Public Health Practice gathers student and faculty perspectives on various aspects of public health degrees (B.S.P.H., M.P.H.) offered within SLU’s College for Public Health and Social Justice, including opportunities to build and enhance students' skills, opportunities, and resources that will ultimately make them stronger public health professionals.
+- The purpose of the internal advisory group of the Office of Public Health Practice is to gather student and faculty perspectives on various aspects of public health practice, including opportunities to build and enhance students' skills, opportunities, and resources that will ultimately make them stronger public health professionals.

 - Manage the external public health advisory board.